codereviewchat/blog/_posts/2020-06-22-the-pr-bottleneck.markdown

 When a pull request is reviewed and needs updates, the author should drop everything and focus on responding to comments.
 Again trying to limit the wait time to minutes and not hours if possible.
 If the review requires a substantial amount of code changes you should discuss it with reviewers to make sure these changes will bring business value to customers.

-The "drop everything because of code reviews" rule is counter intuitive for us developers, because we like to be in the flow and don't want to break out of it for whatever reason.
+The "drop everything because of code reviews" rule is counter-intuitive for us developers, because we like to be in the flow and don't want to break out of it for whatever reason.
 This is how we feel productive.
 Code reviews don't make us feel productive because we will not be credited when the feature ships.
-Usually it's the author that will take all the credit.
+Usually, it's the author that will take all the credit.

 If you follow the rule of code reviews being the top priority your personal productivity will fall and you will not feel good about it.